 - An Bartholomew Newsam early repeater watch c.
 1565, now in the collection of the Metropolitan Museum of Art in New York.

-- A Bartholomew Newsum striking table clock c.
+- A Bartholomew Newsam striking table clock c.
 1575, substantially modified in Victorian times and bearing the arms of Margaret, Countess of Derby.

 - A set of drawing instruments c.
-1580 with Newsum’s name in a cartouche on the base.
-The set is now in the British Museum and is discussed by Taylor GL’E (2014) Elizabeth Instrument Makers.
+1580 with Newsam’s name in a cartouche on the base.
+The set is now in the British Museum and is discussed by Turner GL’E (2014) Elizabethan Instrument Makers.

 - A sundial which was in the collection of Sir John Findlay once held at the National Museums of Scotland.
 It was sold at auction in 1973.